3 – Raleigh, NC

 What makes us weak also makes us strong.

 During the last fifteen years, David Rendall has spoken to audiences on every inhabited continent.
-His clients include the US Air Force and the Australian Government, as well as companies in the Fortune 500 including, AT&T, State Farm Insurance and Ralph Lauren.
+His clients include the US Air Force and the Australian Government, as well as companies in the Fortune 500 including, Microsoft, AT&T, State Farm Insurance and Ralph Lauren.

 David has a doctor of management degree in organizational leadership, as well as a graduate degree in psychology.
 He is the author of three books: